Rishab-q/Testing/README.md

 # C# Selenium Automation

-This project is a C# Console Application that uses **Selenium WebDriver** to test form fields.I have chosen to test the form inside the iframe with Id
+-This project is a C# Console Application that uses **Selenium WebDriver** to test form fields.
+-I have chosen to test the form inside the iframe with Id

 ## 🚀 Technologies Used